 History courses are taught as seminars, introductory survey and topics courses, and specialized lecture or discussion courses.
 Some recent examples: World War II; Western Civilization to 1700; Europe 1900-1945; History of Christian Traditions; Modern Latin America; Brazilian Civilization; China from Empire to People’s Republic; Shakespeare’s Histories and History; History of Medicine; The Scientific Revolution; Poverty, Economy, and Society in Sub-Saharan Africa; India and the Indian Ocean; Arab Spring; The U.S. and the Cold War; The Darwinian Revolution.

-Danielle Jessup Beaujon, “‘Coming Home:’ Repatriation the Bouches-du-Rhône, 1962-1970."
+Danielle Jessup Beaujon, "‘Coming Home:’ Repatriation the Bouches-du-Rhône, 1962-1970."
 Awarded Highest Honors and the 2015 Dewey Grantham Award for best honors thesis.
-In addition, Ms. Beaujon won the 2015 Founder’s Medal for the College of Arts and Sciences, Vanderbilt’s highest undergraduate honor, due to her honors thesis research.
+In addition, Ms. Beaujon won the 2015 Founder’s Medal for the College of Arts and Sciences, Vanderbilt’s highest undergraduate honor.

 Helen Li, “Culture Card: The Beijing Olympics and the Politics of Mega-Events.”
 Awarded Highest Honors and the 2013 Dewey Grantham Award for best honors thesis.